keithort/VerticalLatency/data/portfolio/2/index.md

   - Photoshop
   - Responsive web design
   - Google Web Fonts
-thumbnail: './2.jpg'
+featuredImage: 2.jpg
-abstract: Our team was approached to build the site out to replace an existing, poorly designed and highly cluttered web site with a more modern one.
+description: Our team was approached to build the site out to replace an existing, poorly designed and highly cluttered web site with a more modern one.
 employer: Bonnier
 ---